 The Model Context Protocol now has 97 million monthly SDK downloads and support from every major AI provider.
 The Agentic AI Foundation under the Linux Foundation is standardizing how agents discover and use tools.
 The infrastructure is mature, the integration ecosystem is deep, and the cost curve is dropping every quarter.

-Businesses that audit their SaaS stack now and replace the right subscriptions with custom agent workflows will operate lighter, faster, and cheaper than competitors who wait for the next vendor to sell them the same workflow in a new wrapper.
-As an Anthropic Claude Partner, webvise builds these agent workflows for businesses ready to review whether each line item still earns its keep.
-Talk to us about which of your subscriptions should be an agent.
+Businesses that audit their SaaS stack now and replace the right subscriptions with custom agent workflows can operate lighter, faster, and with less vendor sprawl. webvise builds these agent workflows for businesses ready to review whether each line item still earns its keep.
+Get in touch about which subscriptions should become owned workflow software.